 Winemaking

-The late harvest fruit (~16% botrytis infected) was hand-picked into bins which were gently foot stomped and left to soak overnight to maximise flavour and sugar extraction from the desiccated fruit.
-Pressing occurred the next day.
-The juice was settled clear and inoculated and then 100% cool tank fermented (~15-17⁰C) with commercial yeast in order to retain varietal freshness.
-The ferment was then halted by chilling at what was determined to be the optimum residual sugar level (120g/l).
+For the second year in a row a spring frost resulted in damage to the typical vineyard parcel for this wine but the remaining lower cropping fruit again achieved good sugar levels (30 Brix).
+The fruit was gently crushed and left to soak for 1 day in bins to maximise flavour and sugar extraction from the desiccated fruit.
+The juice was settled clear and inoculated and then cool tank fermented (~15-17°C) with commercial yeast in order to retain varietal freshness.
+The ferment was then halted by chilling at what was determined to be the optimum residual sugar level (174 g/l).